House rejects Trump-backed plan on government shutdown, leaving next steps uncertain

 “It’s not a serious proposal,” Jeffries said as he walked to Democrats’ own closed-door caucus meeting.
 Inside, Democrats were chanting, “Hell, no!”

-All day, Johnson had been fighting to figure out how to meet Trump’s sudden demands — and keep his own job — while federal offices are being told to prepare to shutter operations.
+All day, Johnson had been fighting to figure out how to meet Trump’s almost impossible demands — and keep his own job — while federal offices are being told to prepare to shutter operations.

 Trump said early Thursday that Johnson will “easily remain speaker” for the next Congress if he “acts decisively and tough” in coming up with a new plan to also raise the debt limit, a stunning request just before the Christmas holidays that has put the beleaguered speaker in a bind.